blak-code-tech/react-apple-tv-card/README.md

 ---

-This component was inspired by the [apple-tv-card](https://github.com/marcreichel/apple-tv-card) library.
+Inspired by the elegant card interactions in Apple's tvOS interface.